Limited time: Save up to 33% on every planView pricing

 The on-device advantage for HIPAA: When dictation runs entirely on your Mac, no Protected Health Information enters the network.
 There is no audio to encrypt in transit, no server-side storage to protect, and no third-party processors to regulate.
 This architectural approach to compliance is inherently more secure than relying on contractual agreements alone.

-Cost comparison: Dragon Medical One costs $99 per month on a 1-year term ($1,188/year) or $79 per month on a 3-year term ($2,844 total).
-Voibe's lifetime license at $99 saves $2,745 compared to three years of Dragon Medical One at the 3-year rate ($2,844) — a 96.5% cost reduction while offering stronger data protection through on-device processing.
+Cost comparison: Dragon Medical One costs $149 per month on a 1-year term ($1,188/year) or $79 per month on a 3-year term ($2,844 total).
+Voibe's lifetime license at $149 saves $2,646 compared to three years of Dragon Medical One at the 3-year rate ($2,844) โ€” a 93% cost reduction while offering stronger data protection through on-device processing.

 Important note on Superwhisper for HIPAA work: Superwhisper transcribes on-device, but saves audio recordings to disk by default with no option to disable this behavior.
 Recordings are stored in an iCloud Documents folder, potentially syncing to Apple's servers.
 This creates a local and potentially cloud-accessible record of patient audio, which complicates HIPAA compliance even though transcription itself never hits external servers.
-For healthcare work, Voibe's architecture — which never writes audio to disk at all — offers a cleaner compliance posture.
+For healthcare work, Voibe's architecture โ€” which never writes audio to disk at all โ€” offers a cleaner compliance posture.

 Wispr Flow is not suitable for HIPAA work: Wispr Flow offers a BAA but sends audio to OpenAI and Meta servers, and captures screenshots of the active window every few seconds.
-In a clinical setting, those screenshots could capture patient-identifiable information from the screen — a significant PHI exposure risk that the BAA alone cannot fully address.
-For a full comparison of Dragon Medical alternatives including AI medical scribes, see our Dragon Medical alternatives guide.
+In a clinical setting, those screenshots could capture patient-identifiable information from the screen โ€” a significant PHI exposure risk that the BAA alone cannot fully address.
+For a full comparison of Dragon Medical alternatives including AI medical scribes, see our Dragon Medical alternatives guide, or compare the ambient documentation tools directly in our guide to the best AI medical scribe tools for doctors.

 HIPAA Violation Penalties for Voice Data Breaches